renjith1234/toolbox/dnssurgery/README.md

 # dnsbruteforce
 ### generate-subdomains-lists
-You can use this script to generate few list with basic subdomain names.
+You can use this script to generate few list with basic subdomain names.</br>
 Lists based on the rbsec/dnscan project.

 ```sh